monitea/repo-analyser/README.md

         "token":"<token_with_repo_access>",
         "protocol": "https",
         "ignore_list": [ "pom.xml", "yarn.lock", "package.json", "package-lock.json" ], //files in your repo to ignore during analysis
-        "long_living_branches": ["develop","master"], //long living branches of your repo, will never be marked as stale "main_branches": ["production"], //main branches of your repo, will never be marked as stale "stale_branch_after": 30 //days of no activity after which branch is set to stale },
+        "long_living_branches": ["develop","master"], //long living branches of your repo, will never be marked as stale, they are also counted as a separate data point when analysing PR statistics
+        "main_branches": ["production"], //main branches of your repo, will never be marked as stale "stale_branch_after": 30 //days of no activity after which branch is set to stale },